reselbob/k8s-4-it-pros/README.md

 Katacoda playground is that we can refresh the Kubernetes cluster from scratch at any time.
 Thus, if something happens in your interactive environment that is weird, creating a fresh on is just a matter of reloading a web page.

-You can go the Katacoda web site, [here](https://katacoda.com) to register.
+You can go to the Katacoda web site, [here](https://katacoda.com) to register.

 ------